(continued from part 1)

 On 28 June, North used a quotation from the Committee’s Conclusions to make it appear that they wanted the new large large-scale system test to replace completely the existing requirements:

 The quotation is accurate but selective.
-The recommendation of the Committee, read as a whole, was that there should be two routes to compliance.
+The advice of the Committee, read as a whole, was that there should be two routes to compliance.
 Either all the elements should be non-combustible, or the system should undergo the large-scale test:

 Admittedly, the second sentence in itself supports North and Booker’s contention.
 But the first sentence with its ‘either-or’ alternatives makes it clear that the Committee actually had two routes to compliance in mind.
 After all, if none of the components are combustible, then the system as a whole will certainly be non-combustible, and it would be a waste of time and effort to test it.